IKatsuba/simulon/README.md

 # Simulon API

-Simulon API is a collection of APIs for generating fake data using the `faker` library.
+Simulon API is a HTTP server for generating fake data using the `faker` library.
 It provides various endpoints to generate random data for different categories such as airline, animal, book, color, commerce, company, database, date, finance, food, git, hacker, image, internet, location, lorem, music,